2026 · NSS Background RemoverAbout 13 min readNovus Stream Solutions

 If you internalise one thing, make it this: the empty first screen is your onboarding documentation, because for most users it is the only instruction they will ever see.
 That reframes the empty state from a placeholder you tolerate into the single most important screen in the product.
 It has to answer, at a glance and without being read closely, three questions a newcomer is holding: what is this, what do I do first, and what will I get.
 A first screen that answers those three implicitly, through its layout and its single obvious action, has onboarded the user.
 One that just shows a blank canvas and assumes they will figure it out has quietly failed the majority before they started.

 This is why a thoughtful empty state is worth more than any tour.
 A tour interrupts; an empty state teaches in place, while the user is already oriented toward doing the thing.
 The job is not to explain the whole tool — that is what the docs are for, for the people who want them — it is to make the very first step unmistakable and to imply the payoff.
-The deeper craft of designing a working empty state is its own subject, covered in /product-blog/empty-states-that-do-real-work, but the headline for first-run specifically is that you should pour your onboarding effort into that blank screen rather than into overlays the user will dismiss.
+The deeper craft of designing a working empty state is its own subject, covered in Empty states that do real work: designing the screen users hit first, but the headline for first-run specifically is that you should pour your onboarding effort into that blank screen rather than into overlays the user will dismiss.

 Get to a first result fast